opc-cpvp/sondage-survey-external/README.md

 10) Return to the same question on page refresh or on language switching (DONE -> but need to implement logic to access/store data to the database)
 11) Fr & en property of elements (Stephanie).
 This is started in we are now using only 1 file (survey_pa_complaint.json).
 12) Some of the links/urls have not been set for french in <sections> when I add the "en" + "fr" parts
+13) Part-C, at the question 'Did the institution agree to process your request on an informal basis?', the 'htmldescription' is missing.
+	I need to create another widget for radiobuttons, just like for the checkboxHtml.
+No need to custom widget.

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)